diamantiSolutions/solutions/nginx/specs/simple/readme.md

 1. If you're using NGINX Plus, you can open the live activity monitoring dashboard, which is available at http://XXX.YYY.ZZZ.III:8080/status.html
   If you go to the Upstream tab, you'll see that there are 8 backend server showing up now

+1. If you curl again and again to nginx load balancer IP as in previous step, In the curl response you will see the address and name of the web server will change. curl --resolve cafe.example.com:443:XXX.YYY.ZZZ.III https://cafe.example.com/ --insecure | grep address

-1. If you curl again and again to same address as in previous step, you will see number of request will increase for each backend server in round robin fashion.
+1. If you're using NGINX Plus, you can open the live activity monitoring dashboard, which is available at http://XXX.YYY.ZZZ.III:8080/status.html.
+You will see number of request will increase for each backend server in round robin fashion.

 1. lets scale down the master.
   ```
   $  kubectl scale --replicas=3 -f coffee-rc.yaml
   replicationcontroller "coffee-rc" scaled
   ```
-1. If you're using NGINX Plus, you can open the live activity monitoring dashboard, which is available at http://XXX.YYY.ZZZ.III:8080/status.html
+1. If you're using NGINX Plus, you can open the live activity monitoring dashboard, which is available at http://XXX.YYY.ZZZ.III:8080/status.html.
 If you go to the Upstream tab, you'll see that there are 3 backend server showing up now